Elvis Andrus Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- Rangers pitchers combine to surrender 71 home runs (one per game), the fourth-fewest in baseball.
+- Rangers pitchers combine to surrender 73 home runs (one per game), the sixth-fewest in the league.

-- Heaney gets the start for the Rangers, his 14th of the season.
-He is 4-4 with a 4.05 ERA and 70 strikeouts in 66 2/3 innings pitched.
+- Eovaldi (9-3 with a 2.59 ERA and 92 strikeouts in 93 2/3 innings pitched) goes for his 10th victory when he gets the start for the Rangers, his 15th of the season.

-- The lefty's last time out was on Thursday against the Los Angeles Angels, when he threw 3 2/3 innings, surrendering one earned run while allowing five hits.
+- His most recent time out was on Friday against the Los Angeles Angels, when the right-hander went seven innings, surrendering three earned runs while giving up five hits.

-- In 13 games this season, the 32-year-old has amassed a 4.05 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .229 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.